 I came to India in June 2017 to help a friend lose weight and regain his health.
 I had just spent two years deep in the Peloponnesian mountains of Greece on a bio-individually adjusted nutrition and lifestyle protocol, eager to share my newly found zest.

-Pankaj, 54, my friend, was a smart and thriving businessman, but he was also severely overweight, with pre-diabetes, deteriorating energy levels, general inflammation, mood shifts, chronic pain in his torso and lower back.
+Pankaj, 54, my friend, was a smart and thriving businessman, but he was also severely overweight, with pre-diabetes, deteriorating energy levels, general inflammation, mood shifts, chronic pain in his torso, and lower back.
 To my shock, as I would discover, his condition was not an exception in India, it was pretty much the default in his age class.

 After Western nutritional habits became the norm during the colonial years, India began its tailspin.
 The low-fat regimens introduced in the 1980s made matters worse.
-Excessive carbs, sugar, grains, vegetable oils, compromised air and water combined with scant exercise and a stressful, metropolitan lifestyle, has caused a massive toll on the Indian population.
+Excessive carbs, sugar, grains, vegetable oils, compromised air, and water combined with scant exercise and a stressful, metropolitan lifestyle, has caused a massive toll on the Indian population.
 India is about a decade behind the US in terms of its chronic health disaster.
 The effects are visibly apparent in the shape and composure of Indian bodies, but also in their increasingly stressed and depressed mindsets.

-India is on fast track to becoming another America, where half of the men and 40 percent of women get cancer, two-thirds are overweight, 70 million have one or more autoimmune conditions, up to 88 percent of deaths involve a chronic disease… and rising.
+India is on the fast track to becoming another America, where half of the men and 40 percent of women get cancer, two-thirds are overweight, 70 million have one or more autoimmune conditions, up to 88 percent of deaths involve a chronic disease… and rising.

 In the case of Pankaj, I integrated an approach that combined a metabolomic nutrition and supplementation protocol with additional lifestyle tweaks that I had picked up over years of experimentation.